cmw2/BuildingAIDemos/samples/11-tool-calling-semantic-kernel/README.md

-# Sample 11: Tool Calling - Semantic Kernel Auto Imp3. **Type Safety**: Function parameters are strongly typed with compile-time checking
+# Sample 11: Tool Calling - Semantic Kernel Auto Implementation
-4. **Attribute-Based**: Clean, declarative function definitions using C# attributes
-5. **Plugin Architecture**: Logical separation of concerns with dedicated plugin classes
-6. **Built-in Error Handling**: Framework handles many edge cases automatically
-7. **Maintainability**: Easier to add new functions - just add methods with attributes to appropriate plugin classesntation

-This sample demonstrates automatic function calling using Semantic Kernel, providing a much simpler alternative to the manual implementation shown in Sample 10.
+This sample demonstrates automatic function calling using Semantic Kernel, providing a much simpler and cleaner alternative to the manual implementation shown in Sample 10.

 ## Key Features